moejolloy/de-terrific-totes-project/README.md

 #### Test and Compliance

-- Runs on pull request to main or triggered manually on Github's actions page.
+- Runs on a pull request to the main branch or can be triggered manually on Github's Actions page.
 - Two processes are run asynchronously:
   - Running Makefile commands for validation:
     - unit-tests
-		- compliance checks for security, flake8 formatting, and coverage
+    - compliance checks for security, Flake8 formatting, and coverage
   - Running Terraform Validate for **.tf** file syntax checks.

 #### Test and Deploy

-- Runs on push to main or triggered manually on Github's actions page (Can only be run from the **main** branch).
+- Runs on a push to the main branch or can be triggered manually on Github's Actions page (Can only be run from the **main** branch).
 - First runs the same testing code from Makefile for a final validation check.
-- Once all the validation passes it runs the processes required to seamlessly deploy the code infrastructure:
+- Once all the validation tests pass it runs the processes required to seamlessly deploy the code infrastructure:
-	- Connects to AWS using credentials from the Github repository secrets page.
+  - Connects to AWS using credentials from the Github repository Secrets page.
-	- Creates a terraform **.tfstate** file on S3.
+  - Creates a Terraform **.tfstate** file on S3.
-	- Initialises terraform and runs `terraform apply` using the database and warehouse credentials from the Github repository secrets page.
+  - Initialises Terraform and runs `terraform apply` using the database and warehouse credentials from the Github repository Secrets page.

 [(Back to top)](#de-terrific-totes-project)